Water Temperature of Bacon Creek in Marblemount, WA

 Service Notice – November 2025: The Environment and Climate Change Canada (ECCC) CAP Service undergoes changes from time to time as the business of alerting evolves.
 For 2025, changes are expected to include...
 1) ECCC's initiative to upgrade the presentation of alerts into Colour-Coded Weather Alerts is tentatively set for deployment November 26, 2025.
 Data changes will appear in CAP following this deployment, 2) the alert name ‘extreme cold warning’ will change to ‘cold warning’, 3) two Public zone names will change in Saskatchewan, 4) ECCC's initiative to introduce free-form polygons to represent the true threat area of a weather hazard continues, there will be changes coming to CAP and 5) other minor improvements and corrections.
 For more information on these changes: https://comm.collab.science.gc.ca/mailman3/hyperkitty/list/dd_info@comm.collab.science.gc.ca/ | Notification de service – novembre 2025: Le service du PAC d’Environnement et Changement climatique Canada (ECCC) subit périodiquement des changements à mesure que le système d’alerte évolue.
 Pour 2025, il y aura des changements incluant...
 1) l'initiative d'ECCC visant à améliorer la présentation des alertes sous forme d'alertes météorologiques codées par couleur est provisoirement prévue pour un déploiement le 26 novembre 2025.
 Des changements aux données apparaîtront dans le PAC suite à ce déploiement, 2) le nom de l’alerte ‘avertissement de froid extrême’ changera pour ‘avertissement de froid’, 3) deux noms de zones publiques seront modifiés en Saskatchewan, 4) l’initiative d’ECCC visant à introduire des polygones libres pour représenter la véritable zone de menace d’un danger météorologique se poursuit.
 Des changements seront également apportés au PAC et 5) d’autres améliorations et corrections mineures.
 Pour plus d’informations sur ces changements: https://comm.collab.science.gc.ca/mailman3/hyperkitty/list/dd_info@comm.collab.science.gc.ca/

-Rain, at times heavy, is expected.
-What: Rainfall amounts from 60 to 80 mm.
-When: This evening though Wednesday evening.
-Where: Fraser Valley.
-Remarks: An atmospheric river will arrive on the south coast of BC bringing heavy rain tonight through Wednesday.
-Warm air with the system will cause freezing levels to rise and snowmelt combined with the rain may result in high streamflows and localized flooding. ### Water will likely pool on roads and in low-lying areas.
+Rain, at times heavy, continues.
+Where: Hope Slide, Highway 3 near Sunshine Valley, and Coquihalla Highway from Hope to Merritt.
+When: Rain continues this evening and is expected to taper off overnight.
+What: Total rainfall amounts of 50 to 70 mm.
+Remarks: An atmospheric river will continue to affect the South Coast today giving heavy rain to the Coquihalla Highway and the Manning - Skagit Valley region.
+The heavy rain is expected to ease overnight. ### Water will likely pool on roads and in low-lying areas.
+Visibility will likely be suddenly reduced at times.
+Weather in the mountains can change suddenly resulting in hazardous driving conditions.
+Road conditions are available at https://www.drivebc.ca/.
 Please continue to monitor alerts and forecasts issued by Environment Canada.
 To report severe weather, send an email to BCstorm@ec.gc.ca or post reports on X using #BCStorm.
 For more information about the alerting program, please visit: https://www.canada.ca/en/services/environment/weather/severeweather/weather-alerts/colour-coded-alerts.

 Don't drive through flooded roadways.